 Tenby is one of the top places to visit in Wales if you want to spend a day by the beach.
 It’s home to some of the best beaches in Wales and is an excellent place to spend a warm summer’s day.

 Located on the Pembrokeshire Coast in South Wales, Tenby is a charming little town.
 Alongside the beach, one of the main attractions is Tenby Harbour, which is a scenic spot.
 It’s here where you can take a boat trip to nearby Caldey Island.

 Caldey Island is owned and run by a community of Cistercian monks and is open to the public on summer weekdays and Saturdays.
 Another thing you have to do is walk the Pembrokeshire Coast Path.

-This walk takes you north to Saundersfoot and up and down a 4.5 mile (7.2 km) stretch with some of the best views in the country.
-If you want to below away by stunning scenery, Tenby is the place to go.
+This walk takes you north to Saundersfoot and up and down a 4.5-mile (7.2 km) stretch with some of the best views in the country.
+If you want to be blown away by stunning scenery, Tenby is the place to go.

-Portmeirion is one of the stranger, yet most beautiful place to visit in Wales.
+Portmeirion is one of the stranger, yet most beautiful places to visit in Wales.
 That’s because it was designed and built in the style of an Italian village between 1925 and 1975!